Surrender A Golden

 - Any dog that we feel we cannot responsibly place into a new home.

 We also ask that you provide the following prior to relinquishing your dog to GRRCC:

-- All veterinary records including current rabies certificate.
+- Veterinary records including current rabies certificate.

-- AKC and/or other registration papers (if available).
+- AKC registration papers (if applicable).

 - Your dog’s personal effects and supplies (including any medications, preventatives, collars, leashes, bowls, crates, etc.)

 At our discretion, we may waive any of the above requirements if the relinquishing family lacks the ability to meet them, or if leaving the dog in the current home would present a threat to the welfare of the dog.

 Because GRRCC is a non-profit organization staffed entirely by volunteers, we request a small donation to cover expenses associated with placing your dog, but no adoptable Golden will be refused if you cannot make a donation.
 All donations are used solely for the care of dogs in our program.